-For the tomato lover, the produce aisle during summer months is as tempting as the window of a jewelry store.
-Rows of rainbow-hued globes of all shapes and sizes sparkle and wink from wooden crates.
-Shades of red, orange, yellow and brown.
-Tiger-striped green and ghostly white.
-Large, lumpy and bumpy.
-Diminutive ones the size of the tip of a finger.
-An endless variety of mismatched tomatoes, fresh off the vine from nearby farms, tempting the knowing connoisseur with the enviable title of heirloom.
+For the tomato lover, the produce aisle during summer months is as alluring as the window of a jewelry store.
+Rows of rainbow-hued globes in all shapes and sizes sparkle and wink from wooden crates.
+Their shades range from buttercup yellow to tiger-striped green to ghostly white.
+Silhouettes shift from large and lumpy to diminutive and smooth to baseball-sized and bumpy.
+An endless variety of mismatched tomatoes, fresh off the vine from nearby farms, are tempting the knowing connoisseur with the enviable title of heirloom.

 The word heirloom has been tossed around farmer’s markets and food magazines for years, often without much regard given to the actual meaning of the term.
 It seemed a stylish food spread simply wasn’t complete without an heirloom tomato.
 With the rise in interest in urban homesteading and the Grow Your Own movement putting modern consumers in charge of their food’s origin, the idea of growing heirlooms now goes beyond culinary trend – it’s about protecting biodiversity in the food supply and preserving our agricultural heritage.

 By definition, an heirloom crop is one that has been passed down through generations.
 Years ago, families were seed savers and chose to grow the crops they had always grown, the ones that suited their climate, stood the test of time and took pride of place in cherished family recipes.
-Ask anyone with a green thumb and romantic inclination which heirloom they are most passionate about – amongst all the Kentucky Wonders and Black Beauties of the world – and people inevitably go misty-eyed the most over their favorite heirloom tomato.
+Ask anyone with a green thumb and romantic inclination which garden growth they are most passionate about, and people inevitably go misty-eyed the most over their favorite heirloom tomato.

 Growing heirlooms means preserving a variety of a crop that for years has grown successfully in one’s local area, naturally adapting over time to the weather and pests of the region, surviving the elements without the need for chemical fertilizers.
 It also preserves the tastes and characteristics that might otherwise have been bred out commercially – those unusual colors and textures, once considered imperfections, now cherished for the regional personality and history it embodies.